OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 </div>

 To enhance your notification with custom sounds you must upload the .wav file you want to use as the notification sound to the app’s Resources folder.
-Additionaly, you must use the **v2 REST API**, using the *Sound* parameter inside the *Notification* parameter on the **SendNotificationToTopics** or **SendNotificationToUsers** methods.
+Additionally, you must use the **v2 REST API**, using the *Sound* parameter inside the *Notification* parameter on the **SendNotificationToTopics** or **SendNotificationToUsers** methods.

 <div class="info" markdown='1'>